Online Master’s in Healthcare Law & Policy Programs

 - Location: Pittsburgh, Pennsylvania

-In the online 30-credit LLM program, students will take nine courses over 18 months.
-In the classroom, students are challenged with discussion topics pulled from the headlines, and, upon graduation, they join an alumni base of over 10,000 professionals working at the highest levels of the public and private sectors.
-Students will study topics like bioethics, business transactions in healthcare, Medicare and Medicaid law, healthcare compliance, and public health law and policy.
-The courses may be taken exclusively online, but state restrictions may apply in Alabama, Minnesota, and Arkansas.
-No LSAT, GMAT, or GRE scores are required to apply.
+In the online 25-credit LLM program, students will take nine courses over 18 months.
+In the classroom, students are challenged with discussion topics pulled from the headlines.
+Upon graduation, they join an alumni base of over 10,000 professionals working at the highest levels of the public and private sectors.

 - Location: Hempstead, New York

-- Accreditation: American Bar Association (ABA)
+- Accreditation: American Bar Association (ABA); Middle States Commission on Higher Education (MSCHE)

 The program is designed for those without a law degree and will begin with introductory and review classes on law fundamentals.
 The core classes are in healthcare compliance and the law of patient care, and electives include biotechnology, food and drug law, and bioethics.
-All students take a three-credit advanced writing seminar, with the goal of producing law-review quality papers backed up with advanced research on a topic relevant to the student’s interest.
-The program consists of a minimum of 31 credits.
-Some courses are offered only on-campus, but it is possible to earn either degree exclusively through online offerings.
-No LSAT, GMAT, or GRE scores are required.

 - Location: Newark, New Jersey

-- Accreditation: American Bar Association (ABA)
+- Accreditation: American Bar Association (ABA); Middle States Commission on Higher Education (MSCHE)

 - Format: Online with the option to take some on-campus courses

-The University of Maryland’s online master of public health (MPH) in public health practice and policy focuses on supplementing industry knowledge with intensive leadership training that is woven into every course, enhanced with a thorough mentorship program, and finalized in an integrated internship and capstone project.
+The University of Maryland’s online master of public health (MPH) in public health practice and policy focuses on supplementing industry knowledge with intensive leadership training woven into every course, enhanced with a thorough mentorship program, and finalized in an integrated internship and capstone project.

 - Location: College Park, Maryland

-- Accreditation: Council on Education for Public Health (CEPH)
+- Accreditation: Council on Education for Public Health (CEPH); Middle States Commission on Higher Education (MSCHE)

 - Format: Online with on-campus residencies

-The University of Denver’s online master’s degree with a concentration in healthcare policy and regulatory leadership offers a professional practitioner faculty, a customizable schedule, and a career-focused education through its project- and practice-based curriculum.
-Concentration courses focus on comparative healthcare systems, healthcare public policy and the legislative process, quality improvement for healthcare leaders, and implementation and evaluation of healthcare policies.
+Concentration courses focus on comparative healthcare systems, healthcare public policy and the legislative process, quality improvement for healthcare leaders, and ethical considerations in healthcare.
 Electives are offered in healthcare macroeconomics, management principles, change management, and organizational behavior.
 The program consists of 48 credits, split across 12 courses into ten-week terms.
-Classes may be taken either online or on-campus, and no GMAT or GRE scores required.
+Classes may be taken either online or on campus, and no GMAT or GRE scores are required.

 - Location: Denver, Colorado